harshhh150403/Agentic-Rag-System/README.md

 # Agentic-Rag-System
-this is a ReAct Rag System to answer questions about research paper
+this is a ReAct Rag question-answering chatbot about research papers